ericwindmill/flutter_by_example/angel-server/web/content/dart/0_about_dart/about_dart.md

 ) compiling:
 -- The AOT compiler changes Dart into efficient native code.
 This makes Flutter fast (a win for the user and the developer), but it also means that (nearly) the entire framework is written in Dart.
 For you, the developer, that means you can customize almost everything.
--- Dart’s optional JIT compiling allows hot-reloading to exist.
+-- Dart's optional JIT compiling allows hot-reloading to exist.
 Fast development and iteration is a key to the joy of using Flutter.
 - Dart is object-oriented.
 This makes it easy to write visual user experiences with Dart, with no need for a markup language.